im-archive/concourse-msteams-resource/README.md

 # concourse-msteams-resource
-A Concourse resource for messaging to MS Teams
+A Concourse resource for messaging MS Teams